 1. Determine Your Rental Budget

-When searching for an apartment don't make the mistake of overestimating your rent budget.
+When searching for an apartment, don't make the mistake of overestimating your rent budget and aim to live comfortably.
 Be realistic with your budget by following the gold standard of rent budgeting:

 "Your income should be at least three times your monthly rent payment."